-A medically supervised detox can be entirely natural (without medication) and still take place in a medical setting.
-In this type of detox program, there will be access to doctor supervision, and if needed, a medical intervention.
-Supervised medical detoxification can take place in either an outpatient or inpatient setting.
+A medically supervised inpatient rehab detox can be entirely natural (without medication) and still take place in a medical setting.
+In this type of detox program, there will be access to doctor or provider supervision, and if needed, a medical intervention.
+Supervised medical detoxification can take place in either an outpatient or inpatient rehab center setting.
 This is a much safer method to take as the first step in conquering alcohol or drug addiction.

 Some people may fear that medical detox is just the act of substituting one drug for another one.
 However, this isn’t the case.
 When the correct precautions are taken, and the medications are properly administered, the development of a “new addiction” is not likely.
 On the contrary, medical alcohol and drug detox can help the patient properly manage their cravings so they can fully focus on recovery.

 The medical detox process can ultimately help people get through the withdrawal symptoms that come with ending alcohol and drug abuse.
 This allows individuals to think more clearly about overcoming substance use and rebuilding their lives.